September 18, 2021

 She performs our Cardiac screenings.

 Jennifer Fontenelle, DVM, MS, DACVO who practices out of the Cary Eye Clinic.
-She will be performing our CERF eye exams.
+She will be performing our OFA eye exams.